TITLE: Study Abroad Coordinator

 Ability to effectively work with students of various ethnic and cultural backgrounds.

-Ability to diffuse and emotional or tense situation and offer viable solutions.
+Ability to defuse an emotional or tense situation and offer viable solutions.

 Ability to operate a variety of office equipment.